 You’ve finally done it: you detoxed, completed rehab, and got sober.
 Congratulations!
 But now that rehab is over; you’re maybe wondering how to proceed with your life, what to do with yourself, and how to keep yourself on track.
-If this sounds familiar, here are three lifestyle tips that will help you focus, help you make a plan for a healthy future, and help you stay moving in the right direction with your sobriety.
+Here are some tips.that will help you focus, help you make a plan for a healthy future, and help you stay moving in the right direction with your sobriety.

 1. Make New Friends and Find New Hobbies

 One of the most important things you can do when you leave drug or alcohol rehab is to leave your old life behind, or at least the parts of it that revolved around your substance use.
 Seeing old friends that you used to drink or get high with can trigger a relapse, as can hanging around the same old places you used to when you wanted to use.
 Now that you’re clean, you should focus on building relationships with new friends, exploring new hobbies that promote sobriety, and staying busy with activities that will nurture your overall wellbeing.

 Being healthy in your body and mind can help you stay clean, and there are lots of ways you can work toward cultivating healthy habits and a healthy lifestyle.
 Physical feelings like hunger, thirst, and exhaustion can also lead to unexpected cravings, and healthy habits can help you avoid and combat these.

 Diet: Eat a balanced diet that’s rich in fruits and vegetables, incorporates lots of lean protein, fiber, and vitamin- and mineral-dense foods.
 Drink water when you’re thirsty, limit your sugar and salt consumption, cut down on junk food, and focus on healthy fats from foods like avocados and nuts.